Graduate students are expected to pursue graduate degrees with little to no interruption, by maintaining continuous

 By the last day of the term in which a student wishes to graduate, students completing a thesis or dissertation must have their Oral Defense Form – Part II on file in the Graduate College and have uploaded their final approved document to ProQuest for publication.
 Students unable to meet this deadline will have their graduation deferred to the next term, pending the completion of their degree requirements.

-If a student has missed the term deadline to submit their final, approved work, but have only minor revisions required by faculty (for a project) or defense committee (for a thesis or dissertation), they may complete their revisions within 10 business days following the last day of the term without required enrollment in additional credits.
-However, their graduation will still be deferred to the next term, pending the completion of their degree requirements.
+If a student has missed the term deadline (last day of term) to submit their final, approved work, but have only minor revisions required by faculty (for a project) or defense committee (for a thesis or dissertation), they may complete their revisions within 10 business days following the last day of the term without required enrollment in additional credits.
+However, their graduation (posting of degree) will still be deferred to the next term, pending the completion of their degree requirements.
 A student will be required to enroll in additional credits of 689, 699, or 799 in the subsequent term if the student fails to meet this 10 business day deadline following the last day of the term.